-City University in Canada offers a M.Ed. in Educational Leadership in Education program in British Columbia and Alberta.
+City University in Canada offers a MEd, Master of Education in Leadership program in British Columbia and Alberta.

 Our program in Alberta has been approved by the Minister of Innovation and Advanced Education upon recommendation of the Campus Alberta Quality Council.